 Everything You Need to Know About Home Inspector Insurance

-As a home inspector, you face multiple types of risk in your work.
-For example, you evaluate countless characteristics of homes in every assignment.
+As a home inspector, you face multiple types of risk in your work, and to keep yourself covered, you need home inspector insurance.
+For example, you evaluate countless the many characteristics of very different homes in every assignment.
 No matter how good you are at your job, you’re almost guaranteed to miss something or make an inaccurate assessment at some point in your career—and any mistake can result in a lawsuit.
 Plus, you can be sued by a client who’s simply unhappy with their purchase and have to defend yourself in court even though you’ve done nothing wrong.

 There’s also the risk of accidentally damaging a client’s property.
 Something in your toolbelt catches the edge of a TV as you’re attempting to check the outlet behind it and it crashes to the floor.
 The client will rightfully expect you to pay thousands of dollars to replace their TV.

-In order to protect yourself from these and other risks, you need small business insurance.
-The term home inspector insurance encompasses multiple insurance policies that every home inspector needs, such as home inspector E&O insurance (i.e., errors and omissions insurance) and general liability insurance.
+In order to protect yourself from these and other risks, you need a solid home inspector insurance policy as part of your small business insurance portfolio.
+The term home inspector liability insurance encompasses multiple insurance policies that every home inspector needs, such as home inspector E&O insurance (i.e., home inspector errors and omissions insurance) and general liability insurance.
 If your business doesn’t have adequate coverage for the various risks you face, you can be left with a large out-of-pocket expense if an incident occurs.

 Sadly, many small businesses—including home inspectors—have to close their doors every year because of the huge financial burden from lawsuits and other expenses they didn’t account for.
 This article provides important information about home inspector insurance and how biBERK business insurance protects you.